Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 -----

+#### Footnotes

 [^1]: It should go without saying, this paragraph is all speculation on my part I don't have concrete reasons
     for why the performance was so bad and why the engineers couldn't find a solution.
+[^2]: Haskell is an incredible learning tool and a fundamentally powerful and expressive language.
+But it just
+    doesn't translate super well into procedural mechanisms and concurrency patterns, the brittleness starts to show very quickly.
+I might write more about this in future ...
+[^3]: Though as you can see there's still a few bugs and growing pains at certain sizes of graphs, a slightly
+    illegible y-axis is on my list to fix.